ntcuong777/Installation-Notes/Install-and-Basic-Commands-Docker.md

-> I owned [Nhat Chung](https://github.com/nhatchung14) and [handsome Cuong Nguyen](https://github.com/ntcuong777) a big thank for their seminar and their support.
+> I owed [Nhat Chung](https://github.com/nhatchung14) and [handsome Cuong Nguyen](https://github.com/ntcuong777) a big thank for their seminar and their support.

 # Setup Docker on Ubuntu/Debian-based: